I was working on a client’s new WordPress site when I got the dreaded Linux “out of memory” error in my browser unexpectedly:

 Based on these findings, my number one suggestion to reduce WordPress memory usage is to upgrade from PHP 5.x on your server to PHP 7.x, which is even faster and more memory-efficient.
 I’m now using PHP 7.0 on all of my personal sites and all of my clients’ sites.

 If you are on shared hosting like GoDaddy, 1&1, Dreamhost, etc., there is often a button in the control panel to upgrade.
 Simple as that.

-Be sure to re-test your site and plugins after you upgrade, as there might be some old code not compatible with PHP5.5.
-I have done this on five WordPress sites so far with no problems though.
+Be sure to re-test your site and plugins after you upgrade, as there might be some old code not compatible with PHP 7.x.
+I have not encountered problems with PHP 7.0 on my WordPress sites.

 But Don’t Forget..